pvigier/pvigier.github.io-jekyll/_posts/2017-08-13-pychain-part2-mnist.md

 All that remains to do is calling the function!
 With this architecture, you should obtain about 91.5% of accuracy with only one pass over the dataset and reach more than 92% with more passes.
 One pass take a little less than 3s on my computuer.
 I find the performance pretty decent!

 To modify the architecture, you just have to change the value of the variable `layer`.
-For instance, to use a 3 layer neural network whose layers have respectively a size of 128, 64 and 10, you juste have to replace `layers = [10]` by `layers = [128, 64, 10]`.
-After 10 passes, these architectures achieves 97.8% of accuracy.
+For instance, to use a 3 layer neural network whose layers have respectively a size of 128, 64 and 10, you just have to replace `layers = [10]` by `layers = [128, 64, 10]`.
+After 10 passes, these architectures achieve 97.8% of accuracy.
 It is an incredible result for our little library!

 # Interpretation

-Our networks achieve great results but can we go further and try to understand a bit how they works.
+Our networks achieve great results but can we go further and try to understand a bit how they work?
 We will explore two ways of understanding them.
 Firstly, we are going to try to understand the role of the weights and we will conjecture that neural networks combine elementary features to create complex ones and finally take a decision.
 Then, we will see that indeed, neural networks create features that are discriminating and allows to take a decision.

 ## Weights